dreamcatcher-tech/network/Inbox/2024-09-17 0948 streaming infrastructure has multiple uses.md

 Can be used to send packets of live data around, like mouse point movements, or selection events within the stateboard between shared participants.

 live video calls perhaps.

+Streaming the token consumption rates, so people see in realtime how much is burning.